btclaw/btclaw-miner/docs/PROTOCOL.md

 - **Rules 1–3** (Format, OP_RETURN, Fee) are string/integer checks — near zero cost.
 They eliminate the vast majority of irrelevant transactions.
 - **Rule 4** (Interlock) requires two SHA-256 computations — still cheap but filters out any malformed attempts.
 - **Rule 5** (Identity) requires public key extraction and comparison.
-- **Rule 6** (Proof) is the most expensive — two-round verification with disk reads.
+- **Rule 6** (Proof) is the most expensive — full two-round recomputation with 20 RPC `getblock` calls.
 Only reached if all cheaper checks pass.
+For DoS protection, lightweight pre-checks (heights count, time window, field lengths) run before the expensive recomputation.
 - **Rule 7** (Supply) is a simple counter check, placed last because it only matters if everything else is valid.

+### 8.3 Inscription Body Extraction (Multi-Chunk)

+Since the Witness JSON with embedded proof exceeds 520 bytes, the inscription body is split into multiple push chunks in the Taproot script.
+The Indexer's extraction logic:

+1. Locates `OP_IF` in the witness script.
+2. Skips the protocol identifier, content-type indicator, and separator pushes.
+3. After the body separator (`OP_0` following 3+ pushes), concatenates all subsequent push data until `OP_ENDIF`.
+4. Supports `OP_PUSHBYTES_1..75`, `OP_PUSHDATA1`, `OP_PUSHDATA2`, and `OP_PUSHDATA4` encodings.
+5. Parses the reassembled bytes as UTF-8 JSON.

+This is fully backward-compatible with single-chunk inscriptions (mints before block 941950).

-### 8.3 Sequence Assignment
+### 8.4 Sequence Assignment

 Mint sequence numbers are assigned by the Indexer based on **transaction position within each block**.
 The ordering rule is: first confirmed in a block, first assigned.
 This is a strict FCFS (first come, first served) model.

-### 8.4 Replay Protection
+### 8.5 Replay Protection

 Each full node proof is unique (derived from the minter's public key + block hash + random block data).
 The Indexer maintains a **used-proof table** to reject any proof that has been seen before.
-Batch mints produce distinct proofs because each uses a different block height (§4.5).
+Batch mints produce distinct proofs because each uses a different block height (§4.7).

-### 8.5 HTTP API Service
+### 8.6 HTTP API Service

 The Indexer runs as a standalone HTTP service (`src/bin/indexer.rs`) built with **actix-web**, with a response cache layer (RwLock) for high-concurrency performance and CORS enabled for cross-origin frontend access.
 All endpoints use the `/api` prefix, with legacy non-prefixed routes maintained for backward compatibility.